Current Opening

 We typically do not have openings until the quarter before the graduation of the current members.
 When we recruit members, we look for undergraduates who are highly motivated to improve the experiences of BME undergraduates.
 You must be:

-• Excited about contributing to engineering education, specifically in diversity, equity, and inclusion (DEI) among the BME undergraduate population.
+- Excited about contributing to engineering education, specifically in equity and inclusion among the BME undergraduate population.
 Working on projects involving course content can be challenging due to FERPA regulations on your fellow classmates' academic work.

 We require the following commitment in the Cube³ lab: